Conspiracy? Hell, we couldn’t agree on lunch.

 This book combines an abridged transcript of the trial with an introduction by Jon Wiener setting the events in context.
 An afterword by defendant Tom Hayden examines the trial’s relevance for protest today, and drawings by legendary cartoonist Jules Feiffer help re-create the electrifying atmosphere of the courtroom.

-Conspiracy in the Streets: The Extraordinary Trial of the Chicago Eight
+Conspiracy in the Streets: The Extraordinary Trial of the Chicago Seven

 Edited with an introduction by Jon Wiener – Afterword by Tom Hayden – Illustrations by Jules Feiffer – cover photo by Richard Avedon. published August, 2006 by The New Press with a new edition in September, 2020, to coincide with the release on Netflix of the Aaron Sorkin film, “Trial of the Chicago Seven,” starring Sasha Baron Cohen as Abbie Hoffman, Academy Award winner Eddie Redmayne as Tom Hayden, and Emmy Award winner Jeremy Strong as Jerry Rubin.